 Draft acts may be introduced by the committees of the Parliament, by members of Parliament or by the Government.
 In practice, most complex legislation is proposed by the Government and then debated by Parliament.
+Before the Government submits the draft act to Parliament, the draft is published online in a public consultation procedure, in which other authorities as well as members of the public may submit their comments.
 As mentioned above, the adoption of an act requires a simple majority of present members of Parliament.
 The adopted act must be signed by the Speaker of Parliament, by the Prime Minister and by the President.
 In case the President refuses to sign an act and returns it to Parliament with comments (veto), Parliament may override this veto by an absolute majority of all its members.
 In case the President does not sign such act, it is promulgated even without the President’s signature (Art.
 87 of the Constitution).

 The detailed provisions of the (floor) debate, the three rounds of reading and voting on draft legislation and other parliamentary procedural questions are governed by Act No. 350/1996 Coll., on the Parliamentary Rules of Procedure.

 For legislation to be valid, it must be duly promulgated first (Art.
 87 of the Constitution).
-The mode of promulgation of legislation is laid down by Act No. 1/1993 Coll., on the Collection of Laws.
+The mode of promulgation of legislation is laid down by Act No. 400/2015 Coll., on the Drafting of Laws and the Collection of Laws.
 Constitutional acts, important international treaties, ordinary acts, regulations and certain other derivative legislation are promulgated by being published in the Collection of Laws.
 Moreover, certain decisions of the Constitutional Court and of other bodies (e.g. decisions on amnesties, on calling elections, etc.) are also published in the Collection of Laws.

 Once an act or another piece of legislation has been published in the Collection of Laws, a conclusive presumption applies that anyone, whom it may concern, is acquainted with the content thereof.
 Generally, binding legal regulations become valid on the day of their publication in the Collection of Laws.
-Unless specified otherwise, they become applicable on the fifteenth day upon publication.
+Unless specified otherwise, they come into force on the fifteenth day upon publication.
 Exceptionally, they may apply before the fifteenth day; however, not earlier than on the day of publication.

-Traditionally, case law is not regarded as a binding source of law by continental legal theory and in this respect, Slovakia is no exception.
-Nevertheless, some scholars do attribute to case law of higher courts the term “quasi-precedents”.
+Case law is not regarded as a binding source of law by continental legal theory and in this respect, Slovakia is no exception.
+Nevertheless, some scholars consider case law of higher courts as “quasi-precedents.”
 Legal practitioners and judges of lower courts often refer to case law when solving legal problems.
-Also higher courts often cite previous cases in their decisions.
-This applies particularly to important decisions of the Constitutional Court and the Supreme Court.
-Therefore, decisions of the Supreme Court and even more of the Constitutional Court do have de facto the force of precedents.
-Moreover, particular importance must be attributed to case law of the Court of Justice of the European Union and of the European Court for Human Rights.
+Higher courts often cite previous cases in their decisions.
+This applies particularly to important decisions of the Constitutional Court and the Supreme Court, especially those published in the official Collection of Supreme Court Rulings.
+Moreover, case law of the Court of Justice of the European Union and of the European Court for Human Rights are of particular importance.
 The decisions of these courts also serve as de facto precedents.

-There is no generally accepted system of citation to case law and most practitioners and scholars cite according to the court docket number and the date of decision.
-Cases of lower courts are generally not cited to.
+There is no generally accepted system of citation of case law and most practitioners and scholars cite according to the court docket number and the date of decision.

 Neither legal doctrine is regarded as a formal source of law in the Slovak legal system.
 Nevertheless, scholarly interpretations of legal sources and, in particular, commentaries to most important acts play an important role in legal practice and legal argumentation.